jdyeakel/jdyeakel.github.io/teaching/advtopicsecoevo/index.md

 ---

 ## Welcome!
 Welcome to the course website for ***Advanced Topics in Ecology and Evolutionary Biology***.
-Of course, this semester we will be running this course entirely remotely, with both lecture and discussion section occurring on ZOOM (links below).
-This course will be conducted ***synchronously***, meaning that it is mandatory that you attend lectures and discussions *at the times they occur*.
+If all goes to plan, we will be meeting in person this year, though the first class will be via ZOOM (link below).
+On this site, you will find all materials and links for the course.
+See Syllabus an Schedule for details (link below).
+Assignments will be turned in via *Canvas*.

 ---